Sawuare/misk/README.txt

-Here is my hobby software, including programs about audio, images, patterns, physics, mathematics, utility, and fun, and modules useful for other programs.
-Some of them use features of POSIX, less use features of C, and even less use features of Linux.
+Here is my hobby software, including modules for terminal control and programs about audio, graphics, patterns, physics, mathematics, utility, and fun.
+The programs only have terminal interfaces.
+Some programs use features of C, POSIX, or Linux, so I recommend GNU/Linux for using them.
-The external program "aplay", an ALSA utility, is recommended but not a dependency.

-These are the folders and files in here:
+The folders and files in here are:

   dat/
     Data exported by the programs.